SharePoint/sp-dev-docs/docs/sp-add-ins-modernize/sp-add-in-modernize.md

 # Modernization guidance for existing SharePoint add-in model implementations in Microsoft 365

 SharePoint add-in model was introduced as part of the SharePoint 2013 timeframe and it was also provided as an extensibility option for SharePoint Online (Microsoft 365).
-While SharePoint add-in model is currently still supported in the SharePoint Online, model and patterns and outdated and are not recommended to be used.
+While SharePoint add-in model is currently still supported in the SharePoint Online, model and patterns and outdated and aren't recommended to be used.

-Microsoft is looking into officially deprecating SharePoint add-in model in autumn 2023 - spring 2024 timeframe with clear communications on the detailed end-of-life schedule for related features.
+Microsoft is looking into officially deprecating SharePoint add-in model by end of 2023 in SharePoint Online, with clear communications on the detailed end-of-life schedule for related features.

 > [!IMPORTANT]
 > Deprecation means official statement that the feature is no longer being invested, but it's stil supported.
 End-of-life means that the feature will be discontinued and is no longer available for use.

-These upcoming changes will be impacting SharePoint add-in model and also authentication patterns using the classic [SharePoint Online hosted Microsoft Azure Access Control Service](https://learn.microsoft.com/sharepoint/dev/sp-add-ins/authorization-code-oauth-flow-for-sharepoint-add-ins) (ACS) authentication patterns, used with the provided hosted add-ins and potentially with other unattended services connecting to SharePoint Online.
+These upcoming changes are impacting SharePoint add-in model and also authentication patterns using the classic [SharePoint Online hosted Microsoft Azure Access Control Service](https://learn.microsoft.com/sharepoint/dev/sp-add-ins/authorization-code-oauth-flow-for-sharepoint-add-ins) (ACS) authentication patterns, used with the provided hosted add-ins and potentially with other unattended services connecting to SharePoint Online.

 ## Transformation technologies